Jeff-Russ/ror-guides/rails-database.md

 __Persisting Data when Redirecting and Rendering__

-When redirecting back to `new` after safe fails, it would be cruel to make the user type everything all over again, expecially if the form was very long.
+When redirecting back to `new` after safe fails, it would be cruel to make the user type everything all over again, especially if the form was very long.
 Fortunately, the `@teacher` instance variable persists across all of these views so as long as our `new` view is made to pre-populate with anything currently in `@teacher`, we should be able to.
 You might be wondering how going back to `new` after `create` doesn't result in the object being re-created.
 After all, this is how our `new` action definition looks:

 	def new
 	  @teacher = Teacher.new